• REVERSE MORTGAGE INFO

 (b) Unlike an equity loan, you make no monthly mortgage payments.

-(c) With an Equity loan, you would have to refinance to increase your line of credit or get more proceeds.
-With a Reverse Mortgage, your unused line of credit increases year after year thereby giving you access to more funds without the need to refinance.
+(c) With an Equity loan, you would have to refinance to increase your line of credit and get more proceeds.
+With a Reverse Mortgage, your unused line of credit increases year after year, thereby giving you access to more funds without the need to refinance.

 Learn and Compare